Wuxi

-Wuxi (无锡 (Wúxī), WOO-shee) is a city in southern Jiangsu, China.
+Wuxi is a city in southern Jiangsu, China.
 As of 2024, it had a population of 7,495,000.
 The city lies in the southern Yangtze delta and borders Lake Tai.
 Notable landmarks include Lihu Park, the Mt.
 Lingshan Grand Buddha Scenic Area and its 88 m-tall Grand Buddha at Ling Shan statue, Xihui Park, Wuxi Zoo, and the Wuxi Museum.
 Transportation options include Wuxi Shuofang Airport, Wuxi Metro, Shanghai–Nanjing intercity high-speed railway, and Beijing–Shanghai high-speed railway.
 Wuxi is home to Jiangnan University.

 Etymology

-Despite varied origin stories based on the second Chinese character 锡 of the city's name meaning "tin", many modern Chinese scholars favor the view that the word is derived from the "old Yue language" or, supposedly, the old Kra–Dai languages, rather than reflecting the presence of tin in the area.
+Wuxi's name can be read to mean "without (無 (无)) tin (锡 (錫))".
+Despite the many folk origin stories for the name, many modern Chinese scholars favor the view that the word is derived from the "old Yue language" or, supposedly, the old Kra–Dai languages, rather than reflecting the presence of tin in the area.

 History

 Clues are to be found at the Meili Museum and the Helv Relics Museum, Wuxi is the ancient capital of Wu State during the Spring and Autumn Period (770–476 BCE).
 Taibo and Zhongyong traveled southeast and settled in Wuxi Meili.
 There, Taibo and his followers set up the State of Wu, and made Wuxi as its founding capital which lasted for 600 years.
 The history of Wuxi can be traced back to Shang dynasty (1600–1046 BC).

 The tin industry thrived in the area in ancient times but it was eventually depleted, so that when Wuxi was established in 202 BCE during the Han dynasty, it was named "Wuxi" (the capital of Wu commandery).
 Administratively, Wuxi became a district of Biling (later Changzhou) and only during the Yuan dynasty (1206–1368) did it become an independent prefecture.
 Wuxi and Changzhou are considered to be the birthplaces of modern industrialization in China.

 Agriculture and the silk industry flourished in Wuxi and the town became a transportation hub under the early Tang Dynasty after the opening of the Grand Canal in 609.
 It became known as one of the biggest markets for rice in China.

 The Donglin Academy, originally founded during the Song dynasty (960–1279) was restored in Wuxi in 1604.
 Not a school, it served as a public forum, advocating a Confucian orthodoxy and ethics.
 Many of its academicians were retired court officials or officials deposed in the 1590s due to factionalism.